 - Ensuring that international standards are established on the basis of merit through fair processes

-Subject to confirmation, opening remarks will be offered by:
+Subject to confirmation, opening remarks were offered by:

 - Kathi Vidal, Under Secretary of Commerce for Intellectual Property and Director of the United States Patent Office (USPTO)

 - Laurie E. Locascio, Under Secretary of Commerce for Standards and Technology

 - Diane Farrell, Deputy Under Secretary for International Trade